plotly/dash-daq-omega-pid/README.md

 An application to control the [CN32PT-440-DC Omega PID Controller](https://www.omega.ca/pptst_eng/CNPT_SERIES.html)!
 [Play with the demo](https://dash-daq-omega-pid.herokuapp.com/) and learn more about this application from our [blog entry](https://www.dashdaq.io/control-an-led-strip-in-python). // Enter blog entry

 ### Propotional, Integral, Derivative Gain Controller (PID Controller)
+PID controllers are widely used in closed loop control systems.
+A closed loop control system has an input that is reliant on the output of the system.
+This process is known as [feedback](https://en.wikipedia.org/wiki/Feedback).
+In this system the desired output is defined as the setpoint, where the difference bewteen the setpoint and actual output, defines the error of the system.
+This error is what is known as the feedback, and is than looped back to the input, in what is known as the feedback loop.
+Now the proportional, integral, and derivative gains, and error are using in the PID equation to solve for the percentage of output applied to the system to reach the setpoint ([refer to mathamatical form](https://en.wikipedia.org/wiki/PID_controller).
+For more information and detail on this system please refer [here](https://en.wikipedia.org/wiki/PID_controller)
 ### dash-daq
 [Dash DAQ](http://dash-daq.netlify.com/#about) is a data acquisition and control package built on top of Plotly's [Dash](https://plot.ly/products/dash/).
 It gives users more accesibility and, key features for data aquistion applications.